ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 skeleton.
 One of the roots formed a curve at
 the part occupied by the knee joint, thus
 producing an increased resemblance to the
-outlines of the skeleton as i
+outlines of the skeleton as if
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:curiv:batch_curiv_knotgrass_ver01:data:sn82015099:00279556665:1862092701:0245/pct:61.136488,65.632965,12.570802,8.382894/!600,600/0/default.jpg"/>
 </td>